Juliana Leybourne

-Juliana Leybourne (1303 – 2 November 1367) was an English noble who was heir to a huge estate.
+Juliana Leybourne (1303 – 2 November 1367) was an English noblewoman who was heir to a huge estate.
 She married three times and became a countess of Huntingdon.
 She was a patron of textiles.
 She gave huge land rights to Edward III but retained some rights for her lifetime.
 She was buried in a chapel she had built on the side of St Augustine's Abbey in Canterbury where prayers were to be said every day for her after her death.